izzy-robinson/msc-thesis/Bell Nonlocality.md

 ### The $(2,2,2,2)$ Scenario: CHSH

+Recall that a Bell scenario is defined by the list of inputs per player, and the list of outputs per input; therefore the (2,2,2,2) scenario denotes the Bell scenario with two inputs per player and two outputs per input.
+The CHSH inequality is derived from the basic assumption of local hidden variables; See @Bell1987 for a full derivation.
 In correlator form, the CHSH inequality is given by

 \begin{equation}
 \label{CHSH-equation}